 Not everyone has the option of low-carbon transport, but a lot of us do, and more of us could take these opportunities.

 Why not give your bike a bit of a polish (we have loads of great bike DIY tips), take it for a ride and see if you can think about using it for at least a bit of your commute.
-If you’re want to build confidence riding a bike, Cycling UK have some tips, and it’s worth checking to see if your local council offer free/ discounted lessons for adults getting back on their bikes.
+If you’re want to build confidence riding a bike, it’s worth checking to see if your local council offer free/ discounted lessons for adults getting back on their bikes.

 If you’re thinking of flying, the best thing you can do is try not to.
 Flying is one of the worst things you can do to the planet.
 All the good work you've done switching to LEDs, cycling to work and quitting meat could be wiped out with a few flights.
 Still, there are good reasons many of us have for flying, so if you do think about flying, think about how to do it well - there’s loads of info and advice on the Aviation Environment Federation’s site.